khoaisohd/saifon/docs/advanced/anti-redux.md

 # Keep Redux store as minimal as possible
 Too much of anything is bad

-# If component can manage it, let it do
+# If component can manage its state, let it do

 Location Picker

 ```JS